kevgleeson78/Emerge-tech-assign/README.md

 From here you can open the notebooks by simply clicking on the notebook you wish to open.

-2. To run the code in the notebook on the top menu click "kernel > restart and run all" This will run all of the cells in the notebook.
+2. The current state of the notebook is saved when first opened.
+You can clear the state and rerun all cells by goint to the top menu click "kernel > restart and run all"
+This will run all of the cells in the notebook.

 ### Running the python script